BerkeleyLearnVerify/VerifAI/examples/dynamic_rulebook/README.md

 ### The `Rulebook` Class

-The core data structure for representing rulebooks in VerifAI is the `rulebook` class, which is defined in `src/verifai/rulebook.py`.
+The core data structure for representing rulebooks in VerifAI is the `Rulebook` class, which is defined in `src/verifai/rulebook.py`.
 It handles the parsing of the rulebook structure files (`scenario_name_*.graph`) and rule function files (`scenario_name_spec.py`), as well as the evaluation of the rules.
-In `rulebook`, each rule is stored as a `rule` object (the definition of the `rule` class can be found in the same file).
+In `Rulebook`, each rule is stored as a `rule` object (the definition of the `rule` class can be found in the same file).
 The priority structure of the rulebook is stored as a directed graph using `DiGraph` in the [`networkx` library](https://networkx.org/en/).

 ### Samplers